alvinf7989/sep10-freedom-project/blog/entry05.md

     background-color: var(--box-color);
 }
 ```
 What you see in this code snippet is all of the fallback values because there's no such thing as the `txt-color` variables.
 After I learned all of this, I was able to use local & global variables along with fallback values and technique of overriding global & local variables.
 A thing that I didn't mention is that some of the variable names aren't named after colors, they're named after the element they respond to.
 This made me wonder if I should do that for my Freedom Project website.

+## Skills
+Now let's get a recap of all the skillSo I made a mistake when I said that debugging was my skill for the 4th entry.
+Turns out I was meant to have that skill once I finish my learning log.

+### How To

 [Previous](entry04.md) | [Next](entry06.md)